drowe67/freedv-gui/USER_MANUAL.md

 recognise the device on the new COM Port until it has been unplugged/plugged.

+### USB or LSB?

+On bands beneath 10 MHz, LSB is used for FreeDV.
+On 10MHz and above, USB is used.
+After much debate, the FreeDV community has adopted the same conventions as SSB, based on the reasoning that FreeDV is a voice mode.

 ## Common Problems

 ### Overdriving Transmit Level